nacular/doodle/docs/controls.md

 ---
 ### [List](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/list/List.kt#L51)

 The `List` control is a visual analog to the list data structure.
-It is a **readonly**, ordered collection of items with random access to its members.
+It is a **readonly**, ordered, generic collection of items with random access to its members.

 You need 2 things to create a List: a [`ListModel`](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/ListModel.kt#L10),